tudelft-iv-students/offline-tracking-with-object-permanence/README.md

 ## Introduction

 This repository contains code for ["Offline Tracking with Object Permanence "](https://arxiv.org/abs/2310.01288) by Xianzhong Liu, Holger Caesar.
+This project aims to recover the occluded vehicle trajectories and reduce the identity switches caused by occlusions.

 ```bibtex
 @misc{liu2023offline,